kumarshobhit/kumarshobhit/README.md

 </a>

 ### About Me 🚀
-🎓 I’m a Sophomore pursuing my Bachelors in Computer Science engineering </br>
+🎓 I’m a final year student pursuing my Bachelors in Computer Science engineering </br>
 👨‍💻  I am passionate about Data structures and all things Product and Front End.
 I enjoy learning new things and helping others </br>

 ### Experiences
-- IOSD Mait Member
+- Content Creation at Coding Minutes
-- Participant at GSSOC'21
+- Member of the Council team at IOSD, MAIT
-- Participant at NJACK'20
+- Github Cis hackathon winner,2021
 <br />

 ## 🔧 Technologies & Tools